aleksanderlvr/fpv/README.md

 The LUA file can only be edited in a suitable editor, see below.
 It must not contain so-called BOM characters.
 The file name must not be longer than 6 characters, otherwise the GX12 will ignore the file.

-For voice alarm, pesonal setings are: local config = {
+For alarms, personal setings are: local config = {
   cells = 4,
   capacity = 5000,